James Randi: 2010s

+Participants in the "Skeptically Yours" podcast, recorded at The Amazing Meeting for skeptics in 2013.
+Left to right: singer/songwriter Gary Stockdale, podcaster Heather Henderson, Randi, comedian Emery Emery, and psychology professor Ray Hyman.

 Randi began a series of conferences known as "The Amazing Meeting" (TAM) which quickly became the largest gathering of skeptics in the world, drawing audiences from Asia, Europe, South America, and the UK.
 It also attracted a large percentage of younger attendees.
 Randi was regularly featured on many podcasts, including The Skeptics Society's official podcast Skepticality and the Center for Inquiry's official podcast Point of Inquiry.
 From September 2006 onwards, he occasionally contributed to The Skeptics' Guide to the Universe podcast with a column called "Randi Speaks".
 In addition, The Amazing Show was a podcast in which Randi shared various anecdotes in an interview format.

 In 2014, Part2Filmworks released An Honest Liar, a feature film documentary, written by Tyler Measom and Greg O'Toole, and directed and produced by Measom and Justin Weinstein.
 The film, which was funded through Kickstarter, focuses on Randi's life, his investigations, and his relationship with longtime partner José Alvarez (born Deyvi Orangel Peña Arteaga), to whom he was married in 2013.
 The film was screened at the Tribeca Film Festival, at Toronto's Hot Docs film festival, and at the June 2014 AFI Docs Festival in Silver Spring, Maryland, and Washington, D.C., where it won the Audience Award for Best Feature.
 It also received positive reviews from critics.
 The film was featured on the PBS Independent Lens series, shown in the U.S. and Canada, on March 28, 2016.

 In December 2014, Randi flew to Australia to take part in "An Evening with James Randi" tour, organized by Think Inc. This tour included a screening of An Honest Liar followed by a "fireside chat" with Randi on stage.
 Cities visited were Adelaide, Perth, Brisbane, Melbourne, and Sydney.
 MC in Adelaide was Dr. Paul Willis with Richard Saunders interviewing Randi.
 MC in Perth was Jake Farr-Wharton with Richard Saunders interviewing Randi.
 MC for Brisbane, Melbourne and Sydney was Richard Saunders with Lawrence Leung interviewing Randi.

 In 2017, Randi appeared in animated form on the website Holy Koolaid, in which he discussed the challenge of finding the balance between connecting sincerely with his audience and at the same time tricking/fooling them with an artful ruse, and indicated that this is a balance with which many magicians struggle.